sfabris/pihpsdr/README.md

 - in-depth (about pages) manual (file release/piHPSDR-Manual.pdf)
-- automatic installation procedures, a binary-only installation for RaspPi only, and a "compile from sources" procedure for Linux (including RaspPi) and MacOS (see Appendices H, I, J of the manual)
+- automatic installation procedures, a binary-only installation for RaspPi only, and a "compile from sources" procedure for Linux (including RaspPi) and MacOS (see last three Appendices of the manual)
 - dynamic screen resizing in the "Screen" menu, including transitions between full-screen and window mode
 - PureSignal now works with Anan-10E/100B in P1